 One of the most common concerns students report is difficulty sleeping.
 Sometimes this is a temporary reaction to a stressful situation, and sometimes it’s more long-lasting.
-Getting adequate sleep is important for academic performance and for maintaining a stable, happy mood.
+Getting sufficient sleep and keeping a regular sleep-wake schedule is important for academic performance, overall health, safety and for maintaining a emotional stability.
 Frequent poor sleep can result in difficulty concentrating and in consolidating new information, and can contribute to low mood and anxiety.
+Poor sleep can also lead to increased risk for falling asleep at the wheel while driving and for substance abuse.
 But how can you get more and better sleep when you have so much to do?

 First, it is important to prioritize sleep even when you are very busy.
 Sleeping 8-9 hours a night is ideal for college-aged adults.
-You may feel that you don’t have time to sleep when academic demands are high, but sleep is a very important and overlooked part of performing well in class and on tests.
+You may feel that you don’t have time to sleep when academic demands are high, but sleep is a very important and overlooked part of performing well in class, studying, writing papers, and doing your best on tests.
 Campus resources such as individualized scheduling at The Study (Jenkins Hall, Third Floor 410-617-2104) can help you carve out time for both class preparation AND sleep.
 This TED Talk describes how crucial sleep is for memory to function properly.

 Sometimes students find it difficult to fall asleep, stay asleep, or get restful, restorative sleep.
 The following good sleep habits can help maximize your ability to sleep easily and well.

 - Create an environment that is conducive to sleep: quiet, dark, uncluttered, and cool (but not cold).
 And consider eyeshades or ear plugs if living with a roommate makes creating these conditions difficult.
 Consider turning off your phone and removing digital technology from your sleeping area.